 Book transportation and organize logistics well in advance.
 There is a trailbus that offers transportation between trailheads every day.
 And you can actually get on it in Victoria, Nanaimo (with advance notice), Sooke, Port Renfrew, Gordon River, Bamfield and Pachena Bay.
 You can save 20% if you make a return reservation.

-Book online or via the call centre for campsites along the trail with a credit card beginning on April 30, 2021 at 8 AM PST.
+Book online or via the call centre for campsites along the trail with a credit card beginning on March 25, 2023 at 8 AM PST.
 You’ll need to know where you want to start, how many hikers there are in your group, the names of emergency contacts – and your preferred choices of start dates.
-The trail will be open in 2021 from June 4 until September 30th.

 More trails to hike on Vancouver Island